-0-BI yields almost the same table size as mincut does because the numbers of clusters and nodes included by each cluster with both methods are similar.
+cut does because the numbers of clusters and nodes included by each cluster with both methods are similar.
 30-BI needs more memory than that without clusters.
 This is because 30-BI has node-cluster mapping table in addition to inter-cluster routing table that is same as the routing table in the network without clusters.

 As for BI, the table size increases as $\beta$ gets larger.
 This is because larger $\beta$ limits the number of merge operations performed in the network.
 As a result, less routes are aggregated.
+Table 1 shows the average number of clusters constructed with each method in the network with 100 nodes.
+As more merge operations are performed, the number of clusters constructed gets close to the optimal value ( $\sqrt{N} = 10$ ).
 When $\beta$ is relatively small ( $\beta = 5$ ), the table size can be reduced close to the minimum size since most merge operation are not limited by constraint as to $\beta$ .